HFooladi/GNNs-For-Chemists/README.md

-# GNNs From Scratch
+# GNN For Chemists
-Implementations of different GNNs from scratch
+Implementations of different GNNs from scratch for Chemists

 | Notebook | Link | Year |
 | ----- | ----- | ----- |